All Episodes

 If you're really just trying to get the asterisk removed from your name, you're just trying to freshen up your image and build your legacy and try to get rid of this notion that you were a fraud and engaged in total deception, trying to affect the outcome of an election.

-You go for 70 million dollars to make sure you pay your lawyers and have a little bit left over for you.
+You go for $70 million to make sure you pay your lawyers and have a little bit left over for you, for yourself.

 He is going to get questions.

-If this goes this far, he's gonna get questioned by opposing counsel in ways he has not been questioned before.
+If this goes this far, he's going to get questioned by opposing counsel in ways he has not been questioned before.

-If this gets to that stage, CBS lawyers are gonna just uh put him through the ringer.
+If this gets to that stage, CBS lawyers are going to just put him through the ringer.

 I don't think he has the slightest idea what's ahead of him.

-Here's Tom Shales on uh MSNBC this morning with uh fill-in host Willie Geist.
+Here's Tom Shales on MSNBC this morning with fill-in host Willie Geist.

 It's a matter of honor for him.

-And uh it's kind of an old-fashioned concept these days, honor.
+And it's kind of an old-fashioned concept these days honor.

-The way CBS allowed this uh scandal to be called Rathergate, or it just came to be known that way because they pushed Dan up there as the front man of the guy which will call the knocks for it.
+The way CBS allowed this scandal to be called Rathergage, or it just came to be known that way because they pushed Dan up there as the frontman, a guy who took all the knocks for it.

-And I don't think he wants the record books to have that asterisk next to his name that uh, you know that he left CBS after disgracing them with this so-called flawed report on uh George Bush.
+And I don't think he wants the record books to have that asterisk next to his name that he left CBS after disgracing them with this so-called flawed report on George Bush.

 So what Dan wants is honor back.